 Visa-on-arrival facilities are also generally separate from immigration controls.
 This means that the officer who receives payment and issues the visa is different from the one who allows the visitor to cross the border, reducing the possibility of corruption.

-At the time of writing, the following countries offer UK citizens the option to obtain a visa-on-arrival:
+As of June 2021, the following countries offer the option to obtain a visa-on-arrival for stays up to a specified period:

-Visa-free travel enables passport holders to enter a country without a visa at all.
+Visa-free travel enables passport holders to enter a country without the need to obtain a visa before, or upon, arrival.
 That said, they must still pass through an immigration control facility where their passports are checked for validity, and may also be stamped.
 Countries like Japan and the United States stamp passports upon entry only, while others like Singapore and the United Arab Emirates do so upon exit as well.
 Nations like Hong Kong and Israel have done away with passport stamps entirely, but instead provide visitors with landing slips, which usually are not required for departure.

 Despite the numerous benefits of visa-free travel, visitors must not stay longer than they’re allowed.
 Even individuals entitled to visa-free entry may only remain in a country for a limited time, usually between 15 and 90 days, and sometimes this has to be within a given period of 180 days or one year.
 An overstay is an immigration offence, which could lead to civil or criminal charges, and bans on travelling to the country in the future.